-The 2020-2021 Social Impact Report reflects on further improvements and innovation in service design and ongoing commitment to placing customers at the heart of its operations.
+The 2020-2021 Social Impact Report reflects on further improvements and innovation in service design and communication with Queensland communities.

+The past year has further established the organisation's ongoing commitment to placing customers at the heart of its operations.